 If you are looking for more healthy treats including dark chocolate you might like these Flourless Chocolate Hazelnut Cookies.
 These gluten free cookies make a great healthy lunchbox idea.
 Check out also this Healthy Chocolate French Toast with Raspberries.
 In addition to the recipe, this post also briefly explains why cacao is healthier than cocoa.

-Having said that, chocolate is not the predominant flavour in this energy balls recipe.
+Chocolate is not, however, the predominant flavour in this energy balls recipe.
 This recipe is a combination of different flavours that work together fantastically.
 Sweet and rich tasting fruit, dark chocolate and nut, with a hint of coconut.
 What’s not to like?
 Plus they are gluten free!
 And in addition to making a fun and healthy after-school snack these Prune, Nut and Chocolate Energy Balls taste incredible with coffee or tea.
 Which makes them a great snack for grownups too!

 The proportions used in this recipe yield 14 bite size balls, but you can adjust their size according to your preference.